2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Gevrey-Chambertin, France

-Few estates in Burgundy carry the weight of Domaine Armand Rousseau, a Gevrey-Chambertin producer whose first vintage dates to 1929 and whose holdings across Chambertin, Clos de Bèze, and several premier cru parcels represent a direct argument for how geology and vine age translate into the glass.
+Few estates in Burgundy carry the weight of Domaine Armand Rousseau, a Gevrey-Chambertin producer whose first vintage dates to 1929 and whose holdings across Chambertin, Clos de Bèze, several premier cru parcels represent a direct argument for how geology and vine age translate into the glass.
 Under winemaker Cyrille Rousseau, the domaine holds a Pearl 5 Star Prestige rating for 2025 and continues to set the reference point for the appellation.

 Domaine Comte de Vogue